chrismeller 3 years ago

 So it wasn't a democratic process that gave birth to GDPR.
 Now tech is pretty underrepresented in EU, but old money is not.

-• eternityforest a year ago
+• eternityforest 3 years ago

 The great majority of people in general, myself included, seem to not care about privacy all that much, although they say they do, and at least I personally care about right to encrypt and truthful advertising.